 A raster is efficiently reconstructed by mapping the tile textures of the raster cube map onto the tectonic plate polygons and compositing the rotated polygon-tile intersections into the scene.
-The level-of-detail selected for rendering is the lowest resolution of the raster cube map that maintains a crisp visual appearance of the reconstructed raster.
+The level of detail selected for rendering is the lowest resolution of the raster cube map that maintains a crisp visual appearance of the reconstructed raster.
 Figure 7 shows the pseudocode for rendering a reconstructed raster.

-The function render_reconstructed_raster iterates over the six faces of the raster cube map and, for each tectonic polygon, renders those cube map tiles (at the appropriate level of detail) that every an the polygon.

-- propriate level-of-detail) that overlap the polygon.
-Each face of the cube map contains a quadtree hierarchy of tiles that, beginning with the root tile of a face, is recursively visited using the function render_raster_tile.
+The function render\reconstructed\raster iterates over the six faces of the raster cube map and, for each tectonic polygon, renders those cube map tiles (at the appropriate level of detail) that overlap the polygon.
+Each face of the cube map contains a quadtree hierarchy of tiles that, beginning with the root tile of a face, is recursively visited using the function render\raster\tile.
 Each level of recursion visits one level deeper in the quadtree and expands the number of tiles visited by up to four.
-If a visited tile is at the appropriate level of the quadtree for rendering then the tile is mapped onto the - 20 polygon and then rotated and composited into the scene.
+If a visited tile is at the appropriate level of the quadtree for rendering, then the tile is mapped onto the polygon and then rotated and composited into the scene.
 Otherwise the four child tiles at the next deeper level are visited recursively.
 Tiles that do not overlap the polygon are culled, and rotated tiles that are not visible are also culled.

 Figure 8 shows the accumulated rendering of a single rotated polygon mesh.
-The rendering level-of-detail is quadtree level 1.
+The rendering level of detail is quadtree level 1.
 At this detail level there are three tiles overlapping the polygon.
-Those same three tiles are also shown in their present day locations in Fig. 6b.
+Those same three tiles are also shown in their present-day locations in Fig. 6b.